 Remove the pliers and repeat steps 1 & 2 inserting the pliers further into the eye of the needle until the eye is large enough to fit your largest loc.

 It’s important to remove and re-insert the pliers to do it like I said because it forces you to increase the eye a little bit at a time.
 Trying to get the eye wide enough all at once will result in breaking the eye.
 Even more so if you are using a flathead screwdriver to do this.
 Remember earlier I said that I broke 2 needles?
-This is why.
+This is why. 🙂 Fortunately @ $3.30 for a pack of 4, that means each needle is about $.83 (price based on the first set purchased) and $1.66 each (based on the more recent purchase) so I don’t feel too bad about it.

 That wasn’t so bad was it?